 Day 2 - Sossusvlei

-After an early breakfast this morning your rental vehicle (Ford Ranger 4X4 Double Cab manual – or similar) will be delivered to you at the guesthouse.
+After an early breakfast this morning your rental vehicle (Toyota Hilux Double Cab 4×4 – Manual Gearbox – or similar) will be delivered to you at the guesthouse.
 You will receive a full vehicle briefing – please ensure that you have your driver’s license, credit card, and passport on hand to complete the vehicle hire documents.
 After this you depart Windhoek in your rental vehicle and drive onwards to arrive at Desert Homestead Lodge, where you will stay for two nights whilst you explore the remarkable sights of the Namib Desert.
+(BD)

 The rest of the afternoon is at leisure at Desert Homestead Lodge to enjoy your scenic desert surroundings and relax by the pool.